NuSTAR as an Axion Helioscope: NuSTAR's Solar Observation Campaigns

-The first part of the entire {\it nuproducts} product extraction sequence includes the following functions: {\it nuproducts} extracting refined PHA files and light curves by slicing out our chosen time intervals and the shapes of our supplied region files; `numkarf', creating ancillary response files (ARFs) which detail the telescope modules' responses as a function of position on the detectors and energy; and `numkrmf', creating redistribution matrix files (RMFs) which detail the detectors' response as a function of photon energy.
+The first part of the entire {\it nuproducts} product extraction sequence includes the following functions: {\it nuproducts} extracting refined PHA files and light curves by slicing out our chosen time intervals and the shapes of our supplied region files; `numkarf', creating ancillary response files (ARFs) which detail the telescope modules' responses as a function of position and energy; and `numkrmf', creating redistribution matrix files (RMFs) which detail the detectors' response as a function of photon energy.
 We executed {\it nuproducts} for each source and background region by supplying directories, IDs, event files, region files, time interval files, and setting automatic background scaling and extraction to `no'.
 The second part of the {\it nuproducts} sequence is called `nubackscale', where we extracted our own background scaling variables separately.
 These variables define what proportion our source and background regions are of the entire FOV without hot/bad pixels and detector gaps.
 We executed `nubackscale' by supplying the PHA files of both the source and background from the previous step as well as other reference files pertaining to the observation ID.
 This added a \ttfamily{BACKSCAL}\rmfamily~keyword to new PHA files, which we used in follow-on steps.

 ``Stray light" (cosmic diffuse X-rays that enter the detector without encountering the optics) is our dominant source of background and has a distinctive gradient pattern across the detector plane, based on variable shadowing by the spacecraft structure and optics~\cite{Wik_2014}.
-Using the {\it nuskybgd} package, we determined the effect of this pattern on each of our source and background annulus regions.
-On average, the stray light background per detector pixel should have been 0.965 times as high in the source (signal) region than in the background annuli; thus, we scaled down the background calculated in Equation~\ref{bkgequation} by this factor.
+Using the {\it nuskybgd} package, we determined the effect of this pattern on each of our source and background annulii regions.
+The \texttt{XSPEC} software tool (version 12.13.1) was used as well to obtain spectra.